CAPITAL IMPROVEMENT PROGRAM

 -

-The CIP is reviewed and updated every year as part of the city’s annual budget process.
-This allows the city to adjust for changing needs, new funding opportunities, or shifts in priorities.
+The CIP is reviewed and updated every year as part of the City’s annual budget process.
+This allows the City to adjust for changing needs, new funding opportunities, or shifts in priorities.

 -